6bee/aqua-tools/README.md

 ## aqua.tool.polyfill.IsExternalInit

-C# source code only package which allows to use C# 9.0 'init only setters' feature targeting frameworks older than net5.0.
+C# source code only package which allows to use C# 9 'init only setters' feature targeting frameworks older than .NET 5.0.

 This package generats a polyfill type to resolve "Error CS0518 - Predefined type `System.Runtime.CompilerServices.IsExternalInit` is not defined or imported".

+See https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-9.0/init for more info.

 ## aqua.tool.polyfill.Nullable

 C# source code only package which allows to use .NET's nullable attributes and assertion method to check for null values.

-This package is an extension to Nullable.
+This package is an extension to https://www.nuget.org/packages/Nullable/.

 The C# code is only included if targeting a framework version which does not already cover nullable attributes.

-Requires C# 8.0 or later.
+Requires C# 8 or later.

 ## aqua.tool.polyfill.RequiresPreviewFeatures

-C# source code only package which allows to use `System.Runtime.Versioning.RequiresPreviewFeaturesAttribute` targeting frameworks older than net6.0.
+C# source code only package which allows to use `System.Runtime.Versioning.RequiresPreviewFeaturesAttribute` targeting frameworks older than .NET 6.0.

 [1]: https://buildstats.info/nuget/aqua.tool.Validation?includePreReleases=true
 [2]: http://www.nuget.org/packages/aqua.tool.Validation